Amazing things emerge from ordinary paper with Guy Petzall’s geometric kirigami designs.

-Ullagami Volume 3 starts with basic principles, then evolves them into ever more complex and beautiful patterns.
-Each Ullagami Volume evolves the ideas in Volume 1 into ever more complex and beautiful patterns.
+Ullagami Volume 2 starts with basic principles, then evolves them into ever more complex and beautiful patterns.
+Ullagami Volume 2 evolves the ideas in Volume 1 into ever more complex and beautiful patterns.

-The book also includes 8 new warm-up templates, ready to fold, so that there is an almost instant reward for those new to kirigami.
+The book also includes 8 pre-cut beginner’s templates, ready to fold, so that there is an almost instant reward for those new to kirigami.

 Contents of this volume:

-Introduction, tools & techniques, 25 templates to cut: 8 warm up modes and 17 more advanced templates.
+Introduction, tools & techniques, 25 templates to cut, 8 pre-cut templates.

 Guy Petzall is an American living in Scotland, where the winter nights are seemingly without end.
 To beguile the long hours of darkness, he started experimenting with paper.
 Having dabbled with origami for over a decade, he quickly moved on to kirigami, fascinated by the possibilities he found available by interrupting the folded surfaces that origami generally likes to keep intact.
 Guy sets himself just two basic parameters: each completed model should collapse when folded fl at; and each should be created from a single sheet of paper — nothing should be added or removed, but rather the surface of the paper should be rearranged without losing a shred of its area.